top of page

 The gallery had to peel those stickers off faster than you can say “awkward.”

-Then there’s the time I saw a yellow dot at a gallery and thought, “Ooh, what’s this?
+There’s the time I saw a yellow dot at a gallery and thought, “Ooh, what’s this?
 A VIP sale?”
 Nope!

 I felt like I’d cracked a secret art code, only to realize it was just a polite “back off, someone’s thinking about it.”
+So here is the FULL GUIDE :

 But at smaller fairs or galleries catering to new collectors, red dots are still the MVPs.
 They create that “gotta have it” urgency, like snagging the last slice of pizza at a party.